Race with the Devil: Box office

-20th Century Fox released the film theatrically in the United States, in June 1975.
-Box office receipts were more than U.S. $12M domestically, and it earned an equal amount internationally.
-It earned North American rentals of $5.8 million.
+20th Century Fox released the film theatrically in the United States in June 1975.
+Box office receipts were more than $12 million domestically, and it earned an equal amount internationally.
+It earned North American rentals of approximately $5.8 million.
+The film was a modest box office success for 20th Century Fox, and it played frequently at drive-in theaters in the United States.